Can You Take Edibles On An Empty Stomach?

 Should I eat edibles on an empty stomach?

 Drug effects can change drastically when you take them on an empty stomach versus a full stomach.
 Just think of the last time you drank alcohol without eating first.
 I bet it wasn’t a good experience!
 This concept holds true not just for intoxicating substances, but also vitamins and medications.
 Some compounds must be taken with food to boost their absorption, while others on an empty stomach.
 So, what about cannabis edibles?
 Is it okay to take them on an empty stomach?
+In order to purchase edibles from dispensaries, patients must first get approved by a medical marijuana doctors.

 Here’s what you need to know. . .